AMULETAnalytics/UCLAIntroDataScience/README.md

 * [Telling Stories with Data With Applications in R](https://tellingstorieswithdata.com/) - Excellent data science learning resource with heavy lean towards use case examples.
 * [Introduction to Statistical Learning with R](https://www.statlearning.com/) - Great book to use following this class.
 * [Introduction to Statistical Learning with Python](https://hastie.su.domains/ISLP/ISLP_website.pdf) - NEW!
 First printing Juyl 5, 2023.
-* [Elements of Statistical Learning](http://web.stanford.edu/~hastie/ElemStatLearn/) - The "Machine Learning Bible"
+* [Elements of Statistical Learning](http://web.stanford.edu/~hastie/ElemStatLearn/) - The "Machine Learning Bible."
-* [Mathematics for Machine Learning](https://mml-book.github.io/book/mml-book.pdf) - Wonderful all-in-one text for getting up to speed with the mathematics required for machine learning
+* [Mathematics for Machine Learning](https://mml-book.github.io/book/mml-book.pdf) - Wonderful all-in-one text for getting up to speed with the mathematics required for machine learning.
+* [Linear Algebra Done Right](https://linear.axler.net/) - ML is all about Linear Algebra.
+Great learning resource.
 * [Bookdown](https://bookdown.org/) - A collection of free eBooks on data science and R.
 * [Probabilistic Machine Learning: An Introduction](https://probml.github.io/pml-book/book1.html) - Machine learning built on a foundation of probability theory.